Soak Up the Styles in a Hip Buenos Aires Café!

 Road safety Argentina/your country

-Art Nouveau is the style appearing around 1900 with elements belonging to nature: flowers, plants, animals and curved natural lines, as important elements in the design.
-The style is also known as Jugendstil in Germany, Secession Style in Austria, Modern Style or Liberty Style in England, and el Modernismo Catalan in Spain where the Catalans integrated it with their distinctive Catalan culture.
+Art Nouveau is the style appearing around 1900 with elements from nature: flowers, plants, animals and curved natural lines, as significant elements in the design.
+The style is also known as Jugendstil in Germany, Secession Style in Austria, Modern Style or Liberty Style in England, and el Modernismo Catalan in Spain, where the Catalans integrated it with their distinctive Catalan culture.

-We have booked rooms in one of these old 19th-century hotels, which turns out precisely these years to be undergoing renovation to preserve the original style.
-The place has got character with its décor and high ceilings.
-All interior, furniture as well as wooden panels, notably follows the style from the early 1900s.
-As we understand it, it is a long process to renovate the hotel completely.
-Due to the work going on part of the building is therefore at the moment closed off to the hotel guests.
+We have booked rooms in one of these old 19th-century hotels, which turns out, precisely these years, to undergo renovation to preserve the original style.
+The place has character with its décor and high ceilings.
+All interior, furniture and wooden panels, notably follow the style from the early 1900s.
+As we understand it, the renovation process is slow.
+Due to the ongoing work, part of the building is temporarily closed off to the hotel guests.

 We are delighted to discover the antique, beautifully decorated lift with a stained glass roof in Art Nouveau style above.
 The lift seems to work since it is sometimes in the hall and sometimes on the top floor where we stay.
 Anyway, we opt for the stairs and take some exercise!
-You never know if such an old lift is reliable, and the sensation of being stuck behind the heavy iron door is not anything I fancy…
+You never know if such an old lift is reliable, and the sensation of being stuck behind the heavy iron door is not something I long for!

-Through the wrought iron balcony railing outside the breakfast restaurant, we have a view to fashionable Buenos Aires avenues with their hectic morning traffic.
+Outside the breakfast restaurant, we view fashionable Buenos Aires avenues with their hectic morning traffic through the wrought iron balcony railing.
 Another impressive Art Nouveau building, Palacio Barolo, is situated just a few houses to the side.

-Buenos Aires is full of neoclassical architecture which is the style dominating n the world between the 1860s and the 1920s.
-You will notice it on a number of public and private building facades in the city.
-The neighbourhood Recoleta features numerous example of the neoclassical style.
+Buenos Aires is full of neoclassical architecture, the style dominating the world between the 1860s and the 1920s.
+You will notice it on several public and private building facades in the city.
+The neighbourhood Recoleta features numerous examples of the neoclassical style.
 Elements of the neoclassical architectural style refer to the classical Greek and Roman styles characterised by their columns, domes and arches.
-An example is the National Congress with its characteristic green dome.
+An example is the characteristic green dome of the National Congress.

-Our location on Avenida de Mayo is really excellent, and the avenida itself features a number of neoclassical buildings.
-On the other side of the National Congress the renowned Gaudí-inspired Palacio de los Lirios appears.
-A stroll in the neighbourhood is a true lecture on art history!
+Our location on Avenida de Mayo is really excellent, and the avenida features several neoclassical buildings.
+On the other side of the National Congress, the renowned Gaudí-inspired Palacio de los Lirios appears.
+A stroll in the neighbourhood is a veritable lecture on art history!

 Buenos Aires is a modern metropolis with both American and European trademarks.
-If we hadn’t had a clue where we were, we could probably easily have mistaken it for a South European capital.
-McDonalds and Burger King are here as well, but they also have their own Argentine hamburgers which are much better deals!
+If we hadn’t known we were in Buenos Aires, we could have mistaken it for a South European capital.
+McDonalds and Burger King are here, but they also have their Argentine hamburgers, which are much better deals!

 Strolling through the neighbouring quarters leads to San Telmo with its antique markets, tango venues, colonial cobbled streets and bohemian setting.
 If you long for a tango performance, you may be lucky to catch a glimpse of it in San Telmo with its vivid street art and whirl of activity.
 Hip Buenos Aires cafés reflect the atmosphere here!
 Continue to La Boca for another outstanding experience.

-In stark contrast to all the traditional neighbourhoods we now find ourselves at Puerto Madero from where we will take the ferry to Colonia del Sacramento in Uruguay on a day trip.
-This part of Buenos Aires is dominated by the taller, modern building complexes – besides the Art Deco Kavanagh building – which was the tallest skyscraper in South America at the time of construction!
+In stark contrast to all the traditional neighbourhoods, we now find ourselves at Puerto Madero, from where we will take the ferry to Colonia del Sacramento in Uruguay on a day trip.
+Besides the Art Deco Kavanagh building, the tallest skyscraper in South America at the time of construction, this part of Buenos Aires is dominated by the taller, modern building complexes.

 The Art Deco style is another dominating style in Buenos Aires – easily recognisable from its pronounced geometric shapes and lines.
-Another example of the style is the Abasto Market, the old fruit and vegetable market in the city, today a shopping centre.
+Another example of Art Deco is the Abasto Market, the old fruit and vegetable market in the city, today a shopping centre.

-At first sight the gleaming office buildings don’t appear that interesting, but when we come back from Colonia at the fall of darkness, they have turned into the most fascinating, lightening towers.
+At first sight, the gleaming office buildings do not appear that interesting, but when we come back from Colonia at the fall of darkness, they have turned into the most fascinating, lightning towers.

-On our way back towards Avenida 9 de Julio, which has by now become our point of reference in the city, we notice all of a sudden a remarkable activity in the street.
+On our way back towards Avenida 9 de Julio, which has now become our point of reference in the city, we notice a remarkable activity in the street.
 Something is going on.
 The local juggling school is performing.
-They are cool and entertaining, so we just need to stay watching!
+They are so cool and entertaining, so we just have to stay to watch!

-When we wake up next morning, part of our street is blocked by police cars and 15 police officers on motorbikes lining up just outside our hotel with guns and gas masks.
-It turns out that a demonstration has been announced and the assembly point is here.
+When we wake up the next morning, part of our street is blocked by police cars and 15 police officers on motorbikes lining up just outside our hotel with guns and gas masks.
+It turns out that a demonstration will take place, and the assembly point is here.

 Some hours later, we coincidentally end up right at the demonstration at the National Congress.
-It is the Argentine volunteer firefighters or Bomberos Voluntarios protesting against the insufficient funding for equipment and protection gear and demand appropriate healthcare.
+The Argentine volunteer firefighters (Bomberos Voluntarios) protest against insufficient funding for equipment and protection gear and demand appropriate healthcare.

 They are all most impressive in full firefighting gear.
-Anyway, it seems pretty peaceful, and we even spot a couple of the volunteers in a nearby local café, an authentic Buenos Aires confitería.
-Here we get awesome mocca, huge glasses of freshly squeezed juice, tasty sandwiches and complimentary cookies.
+Nevertheless, it seems pretty peaceful, and we even spot a few volunteers in a nearby local café, an authentic Buenos Aires confitería.
+Here, we get delightful mocca, enormous glasses of freshly squeezed juice, tasty sandwiches and complimentary cookies.

 Read next